meetmage/Webscraping/README.md

 # Webscraping
-Using the python module beautiful soup to web scrape a basketball website for scores
+Using the python module beautiful soup to scrape data from the source HTML code on any web page.